astronomer/astronomer/README.md

 bin/reset-local-dev
 ```

-For kind version >=0.8.1, use the following command
+For OSX, if kind version >=0.8.1, use the following command
 ```
 KIND_EXPERIMENTAL_DOCKER_NETWORK=bridge ./bin/reset-local-dev
 ```